Tell us about you?

 What advice can you give to companies who haven’t adopted remote work for their employees?

 I work for a global company and our IT teams have worked very hard to ensure our employees can work anywhere any time.
 This has been such a positive in our company and it makes you feel like you are working for a company that trusts its people, is modern in the way we work and the tools we use has access to talent in a global environment and makes an effort to ensure those working remotely feel included.
 One of the biggest advantages is that if you live in one of the larger cities and you have an hour commute to work each way, working from home 1-2 days during the week can save on those commute times and puts less stress on the person traveling.

 Give your employees the tools to do their jobs effectively.
 Ensure you provide the technology to work remotely, some of the basics like VPN, Softphones, Web Conference tools, instant messaging tools are essential.
 Make it easy to work remotely and ensure that the tools you put in place perform at a high level with strong security and that you train your employees on how to use those tools.

-If you have doubts, implement a work from home pilot with some departments and monitor the results of both the employees and managers.
+If you have doubts, implement a work from the home pilot with some departments and monitor the results of both the employees and managers.
 Make sure to set the pilot up for success and work with the teams to define the expectations of the pilot.
 Give it about 6 months as managers and employees learn how to work in a new way.

-Interview with Fiona Murphy, Information Security strategic initiatives & Cyber Women Ireland Co Founder.
+Interview with Fiona Murphy, Information Security strategic initiatives & Cyber Women Ireland Co-Founder.